code-423n4/2024-04-renzo/README.md

 - Deposit your collateral into EigenLayer
 - Mint ezETH to your address corresponding to the amount of collateral you deposited

+**Note:** all the assets are priced in ETH denominations. i.e stETH/ETH, wbETH/ETH, ezETH/ETH.

 ## Withdraw Flow

 The withdraw flow is a 2 step process.
 First you will need to sumbit your withdraw request, then wait the timeout period (7 days on mainnet), and finally complete the withdraw.